skip-mev/block-sdk/lanes/mev/README.md

       ```

     d.
 Instantiate the antehandler chain for the application with awareness of the
-    blockbuster mempool.
+    LanedMempool.
 This will allow the application to verify the validity
     of a transaction respecting the desired logic of a given lane.
 In this walkthrough,
     we want the `FeeDecorator` to be ignored for all transactions that should
     belong to the free lane.
 Additionally, we want to add the `x/builder`